SMTP Relay Service Guide – Scalable SMTP Service with Pepipost

 SMTP Relay service has got its own importance.
 Usually managing one’s own email server for peer-to-peer email is quite straightforward.
 This is because such emails are sent only to a limited number of receivers.
 But, sending of email for a marketing purpose requires tens of thousands of subscribers.
-Such emails are not as unique and get mistaken to be labeled as spam.
+Such emails are not as unique and get mistaken to be labelled as spam.
 This is the time when SMTP relay provider comes in rescue.

 If you send large bulk emails for marketing or jobs using peer-to-peer email service, your delivery rate will suffer and will clog your bandwidth with delay in sending and receiving of the emails.
 Therefore outsourcing towards SMTP relay service is a convenient way of managing largely automated emails and outgoing email jobs and without any effect on email communications.